box/developer.box.com/guides/box-sign/create-sign-request.md

 Each signer must be assigned a [role][role]:  signer, approver, or final copy reader.

-If sender is not given a role, a signer with the role `final_copy_reader` is automatically created.
+If requester is not given a role, a signer with the role `final_copy_reader` is automatically created.
 This means they only receive a copy of the final, signed document and [signing log][log].